 - Moderately heavy soil such as clay which also drains well

 level of 6.5), but squash are not picky about this

 - Squash do not need to be part of a crop rotation plan however it's advisable to move them around every two or three years.

 Squash do best in warm soil and in the UK it is best sow seed in pots indoors to get them off to a good start.
 You have two options, sow them in seed tray modules and then transplant them to 8cm / 3in pots as soon as the roots appear out of the base of the modules.

 The second option, the one we prefer, is to sow the seeds directly into 10cm / 4in pots.
 The advantage of this is less root disturbance and, just as important, you will know right from the start how much space is required.
 It is often the case that when inexperienced gardeners sow in modules, they are then surprised at just how much space is needed when potting up into 8cm / 3in pots.

-Either way, sow the seeds in the third week of April (UK average).
-Make a small hole in the compost (ordinary multi-purpose compost is fine) about 1.5cm / 1/2in deep an place the seed in it on its side.
+Either way, sow the seeds in the third week of April (UK average) .
+Make a small hole in the compost (ordinary multi-purpose compost is fine) about 1.5cm / 1/2in deep.
+Place the seed in it with the end where the root will emerge pointing downwards (see picture below).
 Cover with compost and lightly firm down the compost over the seed.
 When sowing in modules, sow one seed per module.
 When sowing in 8cm / 3in pots, sow two seeds per pot.

 Place the pots / modules in a tray of water so that they are watered from below.
 Now the important part!
 Squash will only germinate in warm soil so we suggest a position where the soil reaches about 21C / 70F.
 This is about the temperature in the average centrally heated house.
 The will germinate even quicker if the soil is warmer (up to 30C / 85F), for example near (but not on) a radiator.
 Germination normally takes about 5 to 10 days.